Charlotte 68, Kansas State 61

 Johnson, the Wildcats’ tallest player at 6-9, was called for his fourth foul with 13:17 left and Thorne converted the three-point play to give the 49ers a 43-36 lead and they quickly stretched the advantage to 13 with 11:35 remaining.
 The 49ers then went without a field goal for the next 7:21, allowing Kansas State to cut the deficit to two with 5:13 left, but the 49ers were able to hang on in their first meeting against Kansas State.

-GAME NOTEBOOK: Kansas State shot 37.3 percent from the field, 5-for-26 from 3-point range and was outrebounded 46-34. … Ingram returned after missing the first three games with a foot injury. … Kansas State coach Bruce Weber was the top assistant at Purdue when Charlotte coach Alan Major was the student manager, and Major later served as an assistant under Weber at Southern Illinois.
+GAME NOTEBOOK: Kansas State shot 36.7 percent from the field, 5-for-27 from 3-point range and was outrebounded 46-34. … Ingram returned after missing the first three games with a foot injury. … Kansas State head coach Bruce Weber was the head assistant coach at Purdue when Charlotte head coach Alan Major was the student manager, and Major later served as an assistant under Weber at Southern Illinois.